isaksc2/Riddit/README.md

 # Riddit
-remove main feeds on reddit.com
+Remove main feeds on reddit.com.

+Comment sections and wikis are not removed.